UN-OCHA/common_design/common_design_subtheme/README.md

 This can be used as a starting point for implementations.
 Add components, override and extend base theme as needed.
 Refer to [Drupal 8 Theming documentation](https://www.drupal.org/docs/8/theming) for more.

-Clone this repo to /themes/custom/ and optionally rename the folder and associated theme files from `common_design_subtheme` to your theme name.
+Copy this directory to `/themes/custom/` and optionally rename the folder and associated theme files from `common_design_subtheme` to your theme name.

 ### Path of the libraries